-Ploughing is usually done after slashing and burning of vegetation residue and many farmers have been adopting this technology for years.
-However, these farmers a gradually coming to the realisation of the dangers the technology poses to the productivity of soils and the long term provision of food.
+Usually, farmers prepare their lands by slashing and burning of vegetation residue and many farmers have adopted this technology for years.
+Some farmers may turn the soil (plough) afterwards.
+However, these farmers are gradually realising the dangers the technology poses to the productivity of soils in the long-term production of food.

-No–till farming (also called zero tillage or direct drilling) is a way of growing crops or pasture from year to year without disturbing the soil through tillage.
+No–till farming (also called zero tillage) is a way of growing crops or pasture from year to year without disturbing the soil through tillage.
 (Wikipedia)

-Now, let’s consider why we encourage No-till under conservation agriculture over Slash and burn and Plough.
-The points listed explains it.
+Now, in this comparison, let’s consider why we encourage No-till farming under conservation agriculture over the Conventional tillage (Slash and burn and Plough).

 |1||Maintains soils structure||Destroys soil structure|

 |2||Crop residue covers the surface of the soil||Soil surface left bare|